 PIM is doing very well now.
 It has successfully pivoted to telemedicine and revenue is at pre-pandemic levels.
-The practice is meeting its goals, and in the process of making new goals that will stretch the practice for the next few years.
+The practice is meeting its goals and in the process of making new goals that will stretch the practice for the next few years.

-Dr. Tetlow is proud to have been able to change PIM’s business model and to continue to have a vital business that employs their entire staff.
+Dr. Tetlow is proud to have been able to change PIM’s business model and to continue to have a vital business that employs its entire staff.
 The practice recently received recognition from IFM (Institute for Functional Medicine).
-In addition, Dr. Tetlow also provides mentorship to at least two or three external clinicians at a time, helping them to set up their own clinics and to practice this type of medicine.
+In addition, Dr. Tetlow also provides mentorship to at least two or three external clinicians at a time, helping them to set up their clinics and to practice this type of medicine.
 One of the mentored physicians was able to open his doors to book patient appointments just four months after beginning the mentoring process.

 The outlook is very positive.
 PIM has been able to survive 2020, implement a new business model, and patients have embraced the change.
-The goal in 2021 is to grow and evolve to serve more patients, more clinicians, to continue to improve the quality of their lives.
+The goal in 2021 is to grow and evolve to serve more patients, more clinicians, and to continue to improve the quality of their lives.

 Paying it Forward

 Giving back to the community is important to this practice!
 PIM also continues to offer a pro bono monthly clinician self-care meeting, which has been serving colleagues with 75 monthly meetings over seven years.
-This one and a half hour (or 90 minute) meeting, which Dr. Tetlow facilitates, includes healthcare workers and integrative professionals.
+This one-and-a-half-hour (or 90-minute) meeting, which Dr. Tetlow facilitates, includes healthcare workers and integrative professionals.
 As Dr. Tetlow describes this meeting, “this is a nurturing, safe environment where participants can receive not just give advice, support and information.
 They come from all over and feel a sense of belonging and community.”

 Dr. Tetlow shares some important ‘lessons learned’ for other business owners: